projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 ========

-This document is for developers, validation teams, architects and maintainers of Intel® GVT-g for the Apollo Lake SoCs.
+This document is for developers, validation teams, architects and maintainers of Intel |reg| GVT-g for the Apollo Lake SoCs.

-The reader should have some familiarity with the basic concepts of system virtualization and Intel® processor graphics.
+The reader should have some familiarity with the basic concepts of system virtualization and Intel processor graphics.

 Reference Documents
 ===================